acm-uiuc/til/_til/rails/capybara-page-status-code.md

+---
-# Capybara Page Status Code
+title: Capybara Page Status Code
+category: rails
+---

 To quickly determine if a page is rendering as expected or not, you can check the status code of the page.
 If your page is rendering successfully,